MapServer for Windows (MS4W) README

 Setting the Windows environment variables ORACLE_HOME and TNS_ADMIN will help MapServer/GDAL connect to your Oracle instance.

-3. For access to Oracle Spatial through the GDAL library, move the ogr_OCI.dll plugin file up from /ms4w/gdalplugins/ignored/oracle12/ into /ms4w/gdalplugins/
+3. For access to Oracle Spatial through the GDAL library, move the ogr_OCI.dll plugin file up from /ms4w/gdalplugins/oracle/ into /ms4w/gdalplugins/

 If this is successful, executing the following at the commandline (after setting /ms4w/setenv.bat) “ogrinfo –formats” should list the OCI driver.